 The 1,540 foot long Alger Park stream restoration was completed in 2017.
-The stream restoration project used regenerative stream restoration techniques and added more than half an acre of wetland to the stream corridor.
-The project planted over 3000 wetland plants, 300 shurbs, and 300 trees.
+The project used regenerative stream restoration techniques and added more than half an acre of wetland to the stream corridor.
+The project planted over 3,000 wetland plants, 300 shrubs, and 300 trees.
 Prior to restoration, conservative estimates showed that Alger Park was losing over 100 tons of sediment per year due to stream bank erosion and had one of the most eroded stream beds in the District.
-DOEE also conducted estenstive outreach in the watershed related to our RiverSmart Homes program to ensure we maximized the installation of private home low impact development (LID) practices in the area that drains to Alger Park.
-In addition to DOEE's work in the watershed, in 2017, the District Department of Transportation (DDOT) completed designs for upland LID projects in the watershed area that drains into Alger Park.
-In 2018, DDOT will install approximately 30 LID projects in the public space areas that drain to Alger Park, which will catch, capture, and filter stormwater before it enters the stream valley.
+DOEE conducted outreach in the watershed related to our RiverSmart Homes program to ensure maximized installation of private home low impact development (LID) practices in the area that drains to Alger Park.
+In addition to DOEE work in the watershed in 2017, DDOT completed designs for upland LID projects in the watershed area that drains into Alger Park.
+In 2018, DDOT will install approximately 30 LID projects in the public space areas that drain to Alger Park that will catch, capture, and filter stormwater before it enters the stream valley.